taodd/cephtrace/doc/tools/radostrace.md

 radostrace attaches to librados client processes and traces every operation sent to the Ceph cluster, capturing:
 - Which process and client is performing the operation
 - Target pool, placement group (PG), and OSD acting set
-- Operation type (read/write), size, and latency
+- Operation type (read/write), size, offset, length, and latency
-- Object name and detailed operation parameters
+- Object name and detailed OSDOp type

 ### Use Cases